tanboonjoon/main/docs/DeveloperGuide.md

 ### Tasks

 <img src="images/TaskClass.png" width="600"><br>
-Above image is a simplied class diagram of our task class A task is known as a TASK, FLOATING TASK or REMINDER.
+Above image is a simplied class diagram of our task class <br>
+A task is known as a TASK, FLOATING TASK or REMINDER. <br>
-A task is split into three kind, TASK, EVENT and DEADLINE A BLOCK is treated as a EVENT
+A task is split into three kind, TASK, EVENT and DEADLINE <br>
+A BLOCK is treated as a EVENT

 All tasks created in TaskForce are immutable.
 Therefore the whole program revolves around two operations - adding and deleting tasks.
 As such, advanced commands Such as edit command